 If your fund value is higher on your 75th birthday than when you first went into drawdown, the growth will be tested against the lifetime allowance.

 For those in capped drawdown, after age 75 your income limits will be reviewed annually rather than every three years.

 Every individual has a set level of benefits they can draw from pension schemes in their lifetime without triggering certain tax charges.
 This measure is referred to as the lifetime allowance.
-For the 2016/2017 tax year it is £1 million.
+For the 2018/2019 tax year it is £1,030,000.

-Your Vantage SIPP funds will be tested against the lifetime allowance at the following times:
+Your HL SIPP funds will be tested against the lifetime allowance at the following times: